-- Report any concerns about the conduct of any member of staff, volunteer or other adult to the Headteacher immediately. - If an allegation is made against the Headteacher, the concerns need to be raised with the Chair of Governor as soon as possible.
-If the Chair of Governors is not available, then the LADO should be contacted directly. - There may be situations when the Headteacher, Proprietor or Chair of Governors will want to involve the Police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Headteacher, Proprietor or Chair of Governors they will contact the LADO (as part of their mandatory duty) on 0300123 1650 option 3 LADO or Email: LADO@surreycc.gov.uk immediately and before taking any action or investigation. - Following consultation with the LADO inform the parents of the allegation unless there is a good reason not to.
+- Report any concerns about the conduct of any member of staff or volunteer to the Headteacher immediately. - If an allegation is made against the Headteacher, the concerns need to be raised with the Chair of Governor as soon as possible.
+If the Chair of Governors is not available, then the LADO should be contacted directly. - There may be situations when the Headteacher or Chair of Governors will want to involve the police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Headteacher or Chair of Governors they will contact the LADO on 0300123 1650 option 3 LADO Email: LADO@surreycc.gov.uk immediately and before taking any action or investigation. - Following consultation with the LADO inform the parents of the allegation unless there is a good reason not to

-In liaison with the LADO, the school will determine how to proceed and if necessary, the LADO will refer the matter to Children's Social Care and/or the Police.
+In liaison with the LADO, the school will determine how to proceed and if necessary the LADO will refer the matter to Children's Social Care and/or the police.

-If the matter is investigated internally, the LADO will advise the school to seek guidance from local authority colleagues in following procedures set out in part 4 of 'Keeping Children Safe in Education' (2021) and the SSCP procedures.
+If the matter is investigated internally, the LADO will advise the school to seek guidance from local authority colleagues in following procedures set out in part 4 of 'Keeping Children Safe in Education' (2022) and the SSCP procedures.